142nd (Durham) Heavy Battery, Royal Garrison Artillery

-142nd (Durham) Heavy Battery was a unit of Britain's Royal Garrison Artillery (RGA) formed during World War I from coast defence gunners of the Durham Royal Garrison Artillery.
+142nd (Durham) Heavy Battery (142nd Hvy Bty) was a unit of Britain's Royal Garrison Artillery (RGA) formed during World War I from coast defence gunners of the Durham Royal Garrison Artillery.
 It served on the Western Front, including the Battles of Vimy Ridge, Passchendaele, the Lys, and the Allied Hundred Days Offensive in 1918.
+After service with the Occupation forces in the Rhineland, the battery was disbanded in 1919.